quantiota/Raspberry-Pi-AI-Agent-Host-Book/A-Docker-Stack-Directory-Structure.md

 for best practices and recent recommendations, as these can change over time due to evolving security standards.

+## `default.conf`

+The default.conf is generated from the default.conf.template by replacing the placeholder ${DOMAIN} with the desired domain value.
+This dynamic approach ensures flexibility in configuring different environments or domains using the same template.

+## `nginx.conf`

 # A.4.
 VSCode Directory